Advising Day Information

 Computing is an essential part of academic life, and you will have several chances to learn abut computing at Wellesley, beginning at move in and continuing through the week.
 If you are having trouble getting connected, there will be help available from Library and Technology Services staff throughout the week; ask your FYM if you are not sure where to go.

 Many of you will be taking placement exams on Wednesday or Thursday.
 These are good chances to ask questions about these fields, and your specific options.
 The faculty members giving these tests are there to help you make decisions about whether their courses will be good for you, so talk to them about that before and after the tests.

-Another opportunity for guidance will be the Choosing Courses 101 programs on Tuesday afternoon.
+Another opportunity for guidance will be the Choosing Courses 101 program on Tuesday afternoon.
 First-Year Dean Lori Tenser, Director of Advising John O’Keefe and upperclass students will provide some basic guidance about how to get started in making good first choices.
 If you are feeling a little overwhelmed by the array of course offerings or by the unfamiliarity of the programs Wellesley offers, this is the program for you!

 On Thursday evening, your residence hall Academic Peer Tutor will hold drop in office hours at 9:00 in your living room, to help wtih any last questions about building your fall schedule and the mechanics of the registration process.